Bega Dairy & Drinks: History

-Today
+In February 2023, it was announced that Bega would stop milk and yoghurt production at their Canberra plant, shifting the processing to their Penrith Plant.

 Bega Dairy & Drinks processing factories are located at Chelsea Heights and Morwell in Victoria; Baulkham Hills, Penrith and Hexham in New South Wales; Crestmead in Queensland; Jervois and Clarence Gardens in South Australia; Bentley in Western Australia and Canberra in Australian Capital Territory.

 The company is a major milk producer in Australia with its flagship Pura brand.
 It is also a major juice producer and a leader in the fresh dairy products market.
 As of 2007, National Foods has almost half the national flavoured milk market with the brand Big M, and Farmers Union Iced Coffee has the unusual distinction of being one of only three soft drinks to outsell Coca-Cola in its market-place.
 National Foods also manufactures yoghurt, fromage frais, dairy desserts, cream and cheese under brands that include Yoplait, Frûche, Divine Classic, YoGo and Farmers Union.
 The company also produces a range of premium speciality cheeses under brands such as King Island Dairy, South Cape, Tilba, Timboon and Clover Creek.